The Art of Teaching with Humor

 “Why a book on humor for teachers?”

-The pages of this book come from times with Teri's students when something funny made learning happen.
-Many days the author felt like running into the woods screaming, but the best days were filled with tinkling moments enrobed in rollicking laughter, days she would happily relive again.
-Humor has saved and served her as a teaching resource, a way to live connected to students, and a soft place to land when the burden of teaching knocks her over with the weight of it.
+The pages of this book come from times with my students when something funny made learning happen.
+Many days I felt like running into the woods screaming, but my best days were filled with tinkling moments enrobed in laughter, days I would happily relive again.
+Humor has saved and served me as a teaching resource, a way to live connected to students, and a soft place to land when the burden of teaching knocks you over with the weight of it.

 The Art of Teaching with Humor is for teachers everywhere who share the need to laugh in order to thrive and survive.
 It is filled with amusing scenarios and specific humor tools any teacher can use to boost student creativity, attention, engagement, and performance.
 It is also a guide for teacher educators, administrators, and professional development staff to consider, as it explains how synthesizing joyful humor with instructional content and delivery safeguards teachers’ emotional wellbeing and classroom performance.